lwdozal/lwdozal.github.io/index.md

 ## Dissertation Research
 **Using Multimodal Sentiment Analysis for Knowledge Retrieval in Structured Graphs: Understanding Social Movement Messaging from a Collection of Topical Images**

+*Research Question: Can we identify a narrative from a collection of toipical images using computational methods?* \
 The use of computational methods on real world data to understand narrative messaging of social movements online as a way to monitor the social evolution of how a narrative can change over time, is seen across different mediums.
 The analysis models the communication messaging system of a social movement on a social media platform by building a narrative structure representative of the local semantics of image groups and an overall global summarization of the narrative structure as a whole.

 *Data Collection*: Createad a customized image and metadata collector script using Selenium, Beautiful Soup and Python packaged.
 Collected 19,000+ images and metadata from Instagram.
 Cleaned and processed data with an output of ~16,000 images and metadata in the collection of topical images.\